msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 Located on the bottom left corner, on the left of the status sequence.

-Checking the `Hold` checkbox prevents the Inbound Return from being updated to the next status.
+Checking the `Hold` checkbox prevents the Customer Return from being updated to the next status.

 ![Inbound checkbox](/docs/distribution/images/os_holdcheckbox.png)